WHY WE ARE NEEDED

 How common is it?

-The truthful answer to this question is we don't really know - but we need to to find out.
+In the UK, the truthful answer to this question is we don't really know - but we need to to find out.

 We are looking for academics to carry out a full systematic review into the current research focussing on the prevalence, recognition and treatment of neonatal herpes.